 When you speak to experts in the animal rescue community, they’ll generally classify stray felines into the following three categories.

-Socialized cats are entirely domesticated.
+Socialized cats are domesticated.
 They’re comfortable with humans and don’t retreat from contact.
-These cats have probably just gotten lost or ran away.
+They have probably gotten lost or run away.

 Feral cats have had little to no human contact throughout their life and they’re unlikely to trust humans.
-These are essentially wild animals and you shouldn’t attempt to tame them.
+They are essentially wild animals, and you shouldn’t attempt to tame them.

 Semi-feral cats fall between socialized and feral cats.
-These cats are usually averse to human touch, but they may not be scared of human interaction.
-They could make eye contact and might be vocal with you.
-These cats are generally able to be tamed, given enough attention, effort, and care.
+They are usually averse to human touch, but they may not be scared of human interaction.
+They can make eye contact and might be vocal with you.
+These cats are generally able to be tamed with the proper attention, effort, and care.

 How to Tame a Semi-Feral Cat

 As we’ve established, semi-feral cats are the only strays that you might want to tame.
-Feral cats are basically wild animals and don’t make good candidates for taming.
+Feral cats are wild animals and don’t make good candidates for taming.
 Socialized cats are already domesticated and are most likely someone’s missing pet.
-Assuming the cat you want to tame is semi-feral and not a lost cause, the following five steps will help you tame it and bring it into your home.
+Assuming the cat you want to tame is semi-feral and not a lost cause, the following five steps will help you tame them and bring them into your home.